MWatty/the-office-memory-game-pet-edition/README.md

 * As a site owner, I want visitors to find this site visually appealing.
 * As a site owner, I want visitors to enjoy the game and have fun.
-* As a site owner, I want visitors to have a sense of competition when playing with the aim of attracting visitors back to play.
+* As a site owner, I want visitors to have a sense of competition when playing with the aim of attracting visitors back to play again.

 ### Scope

 * For users, the site owner wanted to create a website that is simple and inviting with a focus on playing and enjoying the game.
-The highlighted buttons act to draw the visitor in and quickly understand and get to grips with how to play the game.
+The highlighted buttons act to draw the visitor in and  prompt the user to learn how to play or go direct to the game.

 ### Structure

-* In order to meet the expectation of "The Office Memory Game - Pet Edition" users the website aims to stick to convention in its layout and architecture.
+* In order to meet the expectation of "The Office Memory Game - Pet Edition" users,  the website aims to stick to convention in its layout and architecture.

-* The website consists of 2 pages a landing page and a game page.
+* The website consists of 2 pages , a landing page and a game page.
 There is a header section on each page, with a "The Office" heading.
 Clicking on this heading will take the user back to the landing page of the website and this is, as mentioned above, an expected and understood convention.

-* There is a large modal with highlighted buttons on the landing page, encouraging the user to understand and play the game.
+* There is a large modal with highlighted buttons on the landing page, helping the user to understand and play the game.

 * All elements of the website are easily discoverable and aim to ensure that the user can get to their desired destination within
 3 clicks.